-Start from existing · Cloudflare Workers docs

 Start from existing

-Workers Sites require Wrangler — make sure to be on the latest version.
+Workers Sites require Wrangler — make sure to use the latest version .

-To deploy a pre-existing static site project, you’ll need to start with a pre-generated site.
-Workers Sites works well with all static site generators!
-For a quick-start, check out the following projects:
+To deploy a pre-existing static site project, start with a pre-generated site.
+Workers Sites works well with all static site generators.
+For a quick-start, review the following projects:

 - Hugo